barryoneill/CoolFoursquareBro/README.md

 I wrote this script to get a bit more python practice, and also to have a bit of fun with a friend who's a foursquare fan  (and has a good sense of humour).
-It's up to you to make sure that you **don't use this script in a spammy/harassing way, and in a way that obeys [Twitter's T&C](https://dev.twitter.com/terms/api-terms)**. :hear_no_evil:
+It's up to you to make sure that you **don't use this script in a spammy/harassing way.
+Also ensure that you call it in a way that obeys [Twitter's T&C](https://dev.twitter.com/terms/api-terms)**. :hear_no_evil: